Ghini/ghini.desktop/doc/ghini-family.rst

        store
        <https://play.google.com/store/apps/details?id=me.ghini.pocket>`_.
-       ghini.pocket is definitely the tool you want to use next to ghini.desktop, with ghini.pocket you have a snapshot of your database in your pocket.
+       ghini.pocket is definitely the tool you want to use next to ghini.desktop, with ghini.pocket you always have the latest snapshot of your database with you.

 Type an accession number, or scan its QR label, and you know: